Mostafa-Abdelaleem/Flask-db-oc/README.md

-- expnand your created credentials and make note of the database URI
+- expand your created credentials and make note of the database URI

 ![db2 credentials2](snaps/db2_5.png)